charlottecao41/C2CRS_modified/README.md

+Embedding links are in run.txt with the best model (best.pt, put under save_model)

 # C2-CRS: Coarse-to-Fine Contrastive Learning for CRS
 The source code for our WSDM 2022 Paper [**"C2-CRS: Coarse-to-Fine Contrastive Learning for Conversational Recommender System"**](https://arxiv.org/abs/2201.02732)